GATSY: Graph Attention Network for Music Artist Similarity: Results

-One of the novelties of our work relies in the possibility of adding fictitious artists like in \cite{spinelli} to create a bridge between two possibly distant genres and still obtain plausible suggestions.
-This approach is possible thanks to the robustness of the input features of the GATSY architecture.
+\textbf{Recommendation for fictitious artists.} One of the novelties of our work relies on the possibility of adding fictitious artists like in \cite{spinelli}, to create a bridge between two possibly distant genres and still obtain plausible suggestions.
+We trust this procedure thanks to the robustness of GATSY to the input features.

-Let us assume that we want to augment the dataset with an artist that is not real.
+Let us assume that we want to augment the dataset with an artist who is not real.
 We need to provide it with a feature vector $x_{fic}$ and add a row to the adjacency matrix.
 The new row is a binary vector {$a_{i}$} defined as follows:

 where $\mathcal{S}$ is the set of artists similar to the non-existing artist.
-We can also define its node features as the arithmetic means of the features related to the artists in $\mathcal{S}$.
-Defining $\mathcal{A}_{a}$, $\mathcal{X}_{a}$ as the augmented adjacency, we obtain the embedding of the fictitious artist as:
+We can also define its node features as the average of the features related to the artists in $\mathcal{S}$.
+Defining $\mathcal{A}_{a}$, $\mathcal{X}_{a}$ as the augmented adjacency, we obtain the embedding of the fictitious artist as

 To illustrate the performances with the non-existing artists, we have conducted experiments with different mixings in $\mathcal{S}$.
 In particular, they were considered combinations among the same or similar music genres, referred to as \textit{Likely mixings} (Table \ref{tab:likely}), and very different ones \textit{Unlikely mixings} (Table \ref{tab:unlikely}).
 As expected, the likely mixings keep a consistency, in terms of music genres, all over the recommendations, which is not the case for the unlikely ones.
 Interestingly in the latter scenario, the recommendations converge on ``Dance/Jazz" artists.
-The last artist Arthur Baker is also a famous hip-hop/rap producer, which corroborates the validity of our recommendation.
+The last artist, Arthur Baker, is also a famous hip-hop/rap producer, which corroborates the validity of our recommendation.